 - The Ride Leader should make sure all riders have crossed intersections (e.g. at traffic lights) and/or made the route turn before disappearing out-of-sight.
 Keep the sweep in sight.

-- When "Car back!" is called, this should be verbally passed forward and all riders must move to the right in single-file.
+- When "Car back!" or "Car up!", etc. is called, the call should be verbally passed along the group and all riders must move to the right in single-file.

 - Riders who can maintain the speed that was posted for this ride should not be dropped.

 - Riders not able to maintain the posted speed or distance should be offered an alternative to completing the scheduled ride.

 Complete the Member Activity Sheet and send it and any Guest Activity Release & Waiver 's to the Mileage Coordinator within 7 days of the event at this email address: < MemberMiles@ElmhurstBicycling.org >.

 Note: All Member Meetup rides must be titled as such on the Activity Sheets.

 *Special Pandemic Ride Restrictions Latest update: March 1, 2021*

 - Ride Leaders need to be sensitive to the concerns of fellow riders and offer to fill in the names of anyone who does not wish to fill out the Activity Sheet themselves.
 Riders who are willing to write in their own name and ICE information may do so.
 The exception is Guest Activity Release & Waiver, which must be signed by the guest.